-Prior to joining USC Law, Prof. Garry was visiting faculty at the University of Colorado School of Law where she taught public international law, international criminal law and international human rights law.
+Prior to joining USC Law, Garry was visiting faculty at the University of Colorado School of Law where she taught public international law, international criminal law and international human rights law.
 She also taught an experiential learning course supervising students on cases involving Guantanamo detainee representation before U.S. military commissions as well as Alien Tort Statute litigation in federal court.
 While at CU Law, she was a Presidential Fellow at the American Society of International Law.

-Prof. Garry has been a research consultant with Oxford University, U.K., and Makerere University, Uganda, implementing a multi-year socio-legal research project on protection of refugee rights under international law in Uganda and Kenya.
+As for other academic experience, Garry has been a research consultant with Oxford University, U.K., and Makerere University, Uganda, implementing a multi-year socio-legal research project on protection of refugee rights under international law in Uganda and Kenya.
 She has also been a visiting lecturer teaching European human rights law at Peking University Law School in Beijing, and a visiting scholar at the European Court of Human Rights in Strasbourg, France, where she published a study with the first compilation of statistics and analysis on the court's use of interim measures to stay deportation of refugees from Europe.
-In September 2008, Prof. Garry was invited to be a lecturer at the 4th Thematic Course on Refugee Law and Human Rights, at the International Institute of Humanitarian Law in San Remo, Italy.
+In September 2008, Garry was invited to be a lecturer at the 4th Thematic Course on Refugee Law and Human Rights, at the International Institute of Humanitarian Law in San Remo, Italy.

 Articles and Book Chapters